My Learnings From My Breastfeeding Journey

 It was all good till the delivery and I was blessed with an angel.
-She was brought to me within an hour of delivery for the first feed and it was a feeling I had never experienced.
-For next six months I was going to be her only source of nutrition.
+She was brought to me within an hour of delivery for the first breast feeding routine and it was a feeling I had never experienced. this is how my breastfeeding journey was started and for next six months I was going to be her only source of nutrition.
 My daughter looked good and all other test results came back as normal except the bilirubin count.
 Those who are not aware of what bilirubin is, for them it is a compound that is measured through blood test to find out various problems and one among this is jaundice.

 TIP: Please insist on feeding your baby within an hour of delivery.
 It is referred as golden hour and is very crucial for both.

 My daughter got the levels at border line, and we were suggested to hospitalize her for a day to get the photo therapy treatment which was supposed to be the best bet at that time for us to reduce the bilirubin from her blood.
 What I understood from the doctors is that we need to feed her as much as possible which will help the bilirubin to get flushed out of her system.
 So, what does that mean?
-It means that breastmilk will not be enough for her, and she needs to be fed formula milk along with breast milk.
-It made sense as it was just a day after the delivery, and I was not able to produce so much breastmilk.
+It means that breast milk will not be enough for her, and she needs to be fed formula milk supply along with breast milk.
+It made sense as it was just a day after the delivery, and My body milk production was not enough!

 TIP: Keep calm and don't panic if you find that your baby needs extra attention.
 Talk to your doctor/pediatrician for the next steps.
 Few things are very common these days.
 When I was talking to people around me about this jaundice, I found out that many of their babies went through the same situation.